gracehorne/herbarium-tools/README.md

----
-editor_options:
-  markdown:
-    wrap: 72
----

 # herbarium-tools

-Herbarium tools for ImageJ.
+Herbarium tools for ImageJ/Fiji.
 This readme file was generated on 2025-01-07 by Grace Horne.

 ### Initial Setup

 1. Copy the macro file to the Fiji toolsets folder:

 ```{bash}
 /Applications/Fiji.app/macros/toolsets/herbarium-tools.ijm
 ```